John A. Lankford: Life

-John Lankford was born on a farm near Potosi, Missouri on December 4, 1874.
+John Lankford was born on a farm near Potosi, Missouri, on December 4, 1874.
 He attended Lincoln Institute and Tuskegee Institute, historically black colleges.
 He studied architectural and mechanical drawing from the International Correspondence School.
 He earned a Bachelor of Science from Shaw University in Raleigh, North Carolina in 1898.
 He earned Master of Science degrees from Morris Brown College and Wilberforce University.

 He married Charlotte Josephine Upshaw in 1901.
 She was a granddaughter of Henry McNeal Turner, a bishop of the African Methodist Episcopal church, the first independent black denomination founded in the United States.

-In 1902, Lankford moved to Washington, D.C. to finish the design of the True Reformer Building.
+In 1902, Lankford moved to Washington, D.C., to finish the design of the True Reformer Building.
 He was appointed supervising architect for the African Methodist Episcopal denomination.
-He organized the National Negro Business League chapter in Washington, D.C. in 1905, and served as president of the National Technical Association from 1941 to 1942.
+He organized the National Negro Business League chapter in Washington, D.C., in 1905, and served as president of the National Technical Association from 1941 to 1942.
 His Southern Aid Society building in Richmond, Virginia is considered the "first exclusively African American office building in the country, being the result of a collaboration between a black patron, architect, and contractor."
+Architect Francis Eugene Griffin worked under Lankford in his early career.

-He lived and worked at 1448 Q Street, NW, in Washington, D. C..
+He lived and worked at 1448 Q Street, NW, in Washington, D.C.

-Lankford died on July 2, 1946 in Washington, D.C. and is buried at Lincoln Memorial Cemetery in Suitland, Maryland.
+Lankford died on July 2, 1946, in Washington, D.C., and is buried at Lincoln Memorial Cemetery in Suitland, Maryland.